by Melissa Seifried MScPT and Joon Nah BScPT

 How long is a typical vestibular rehabilitation program?

-We typically see patients 1-2 times per week for an average of 6-8 weeks, but this varies based on the patient’s diagnosis, severity of symptoms, and their response to therapy.
+The length of time for recovery is highly variable and can be as few as a couple of visits or can be chronic condition that is managed over years.
+Our Cornerstone Dizziness Clinics typically see patients once per week or less, for 1-3 months.
+But this varies based on the patient’s diagnosis, severity of symptoms, and their response to therapy.
 The effectiveness of the exercise program depends not only on the exercises chosen by the physiotherapist but also on the patient’s adherence to the program.
-Some patients may be seen for only 2-3 sessions and others may need consistent treatment for several months.
+The most common reason for a delay in recovery is an inconsistent performance of the prescribed exercises.

 What type of recovery or outcome can I expect from vestibular rehabilitation?